dotnet/AspNetCore.Docs/aspnetcore/migration/1x-to-2x/identity-2x.md

 author: scottaddie
-description: This article outlines the most common steps for migrating ASP.NET Core 1.x authentication and Identity to ASP.NET Core 2.0. ms.author: scaddie ms.date: 12/18/2018
+description: This article outlines the most common steps for migrating ASP.NET Core 1.x authentication and Identity to ASP.NET Core 2.0. ms.author: scaddie ms.date: 06/13/2019
 uid: migration/1x-to-2x/identity-2x
 ---
 # Migrate authentication and Identity to ASP.NET Core 2.0

 By [Scott Addie](https://github.com/scottaddie) and [Hao Kung](https://github.com/HaoK)

-ASP.NET Core 2.0 has a new model for authentication and [Identity](xref:security/authentication/identity) which simplifies configuration by using services.
+ASP.NET Core 2.0 has a new model for authentication and [Identity](xref:security/authentication/identity) that simplifies configuration by using services.
 ASP.NET Core 1.x applications that use authentication or Identity can be updated to use the new model as outlined below.

+## Update namespaces

+In 1.x, classes such `IdentityRole` and `IdentityUser` were found in the `Microsoft.AspNetCore.Identity.EntityFrameworkCore` namespace.

+In 2.0, the <xref:Microsoft.AspNetCore.Identity> namespace became the new home for several of such classes.
+With the default Identity code, affected classes include `ApplicationUser` and `Startup`.
+Adjust your `using` statements to resolve the affected references.

 <a name="auth-middleware"></a>